IBM-Blockchain/blockchain-vscode-extension/client/README.md

 Deploying a smart contract package is a two step process: install the package on a peer and instantiate it on a channel.
 Run the `Install Smart Contract` command, followed by the `Instantiate Smart Contract` command to deploy your smart contract package on the `local_fabric` runtime.
 The deployed smart contracts are listed in the `Local Fabric Ops` panel.

 ### Debugging a smart contract
 Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended.

+To debug Go smart contracts, please install the [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go).
+To debug Java smart contracts, please install the [Language Support for Java extension](https://marketplace.visualstudio.com/items?itemName=redhat.java) and the [Debugger for Java extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)

 To debug your smart contract follow these steps:

 1. Ensure you are connected to the `local_fabric` runtime and that the `local_fabric` peer is in development mode.
 Development mode is indicated by an infinity symbol on a peer, under `Nodes` in the `Local Fabric Ops` panel.
 To toggle development mode, right-click the peer and select `Toggle Development Mode`.
 By toggling development mode, transactions will now have a large timeout value.
 2. Open your smart contract project in your workspace.